 "Quite unfortunately!"
 Souda said.
 "The very moment I encountered Koizumi-san and Saionji-san, my own dear friends, they began making the wildest of accusations against me!
 Oh, I can hardly bear to repeat them!"
 Inexplicably, tears welled at the corners of his eyes.
 "And the others, too, when I saw them…such horrible and untrue things they had to say…"

-He buried his face in his hands, wailing loudly, and Hinata took the opportunity to look over his head.
+He buried his face in both his and Hinata's hands, wailing loudly.
+Hinata looked over his head.
 "Uh," he said, trying to keep his voice down, "Is this...what I think it is?"

 "Good question," Owari muttered.
-"Did she ever act like this?"
+"Did Sonia ever act like this?"